 Portable heaters can warm a room on the coldest nights, then roll out of the way and be stored when not in use.
-They use electricity to heat the room, so you don’t need to worry about fumes or open flames.
+They use electricity to generate heat, so you don’t need to worry about fumes or open flames.
 Instead, you get cheap, safe, and controllable warmth that you can use when you need it.
+And many of these can also double up as one of the best fans for your home in the summer months.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Let’s take a look at the heating aspect first because that's the whole point of this guide, after all.
-Via the reliable Dyson Link app you can set a preferred temperature, even when you're out of the house, and it will maintain that heat with minimum fuss.
-There's also a neat little magnetic remote (it attaches to the fan to help prevent you mislaying it) that provides most of the same functionality, albeit at closer range.
+It's also compatible with the reliable Dyson Link app, which you can use to set a preferred temperature, even when you're out of the house.
+There's also a neat little magnetic remote that attaches to the fan to help prevent you mislaying it, which provides most of the same functionality, albeit at closer range.

 It should be noted that the heat output doesn’t feel as hot as a ceramic fan but in return, it feels much more natural.
 And besides, its oscillation feature and 10-speed fan will distribute the warm air over a much wider arc.
 The thermostat-controlled temperature range goes up in one degree increments from around 21˚C to a very cosy 37˚C. The beauty of this system is that all the same functions also apply to the cooling feature, so come summer time, simply tap the blue button and it will deliver a nice cool breeze instead.